rstouffer/slit/README.md

 # slit
-A little better cut.
+NOT a clone of cut.
 The unix command cut doesn't effectivly use delimeters for data delimination, to combat this I wrote slit.

 Uses stdin or filenames as commandline arguments options are below